 Seifuku Uniform.
 See Everything2.

 Sera fuku Sailor suit, which is worn by Japanese schoolgirls and is often seen in anime.
-See Wikipedia.
+See TV Tropes or Wikipedia.

 Shibori See arts page.